Mathématique: Chapter 61

 He was nearly alone in the alley.

 Rush’s quantum mechanical visitor looked a bit worse for wear.
 He was dressed in civilian clothes, leaning on a cane.
-He was also looking at Rush with an expression of abject astonishment.
+He stared at Rush with an expression of abject astonishment.

-“I realize,” Rush offered, “that you have certain metaphysical laws by which you’re forced to abide—but would it be too much to ask for a practical suggestion regarding where I might responsibly leave this thing?”
+“I realize,” Rush offered, “y’have certain metaphysical laws by which you’re forced to abide—but would it be too much to ask for a practical suggestion regarding where I might responsibly leave this thing?”
 He held up the weapon, careful not to point it at the other man.

-There was a long silence, broken only by the hissing of the wind, the sound of distant sirens.
+There was a long silence, broken only by the hissing of the wind around corners, the wail of distant sirens.

 The man with the tangled hair looked at him searchingly, his expression cracked-open.
 Raw.
 Full of hope and disbelief and subtler things that Rush hadn’t a prayer of parsing.
 He didn’t answer Rush’s question.

 “Are you all right?”
-Rush asked him, slowly closing the distance between them.
+Slowly, Rush closed the distance between them.

-The man stepped forward, pulling Rush into a hug so tight it seemed to run a serious risk of displacing one or two of his ribs.
-He could feel the terrible tension in the other man’s frame, the way half his back seemed to be a knot of contracted muscle.
+The man stepped forward, pulling Rush into a hug so tight it ran a serious risk of displacing a rib.
+There was a terrible tension in the other man’s frame.
+Half his back was a knot of contracted muscle.

 “Rough day in the quantum multiverse?”
-Rush asked, slowly wrapping his arms around the other man, returning the embrace with a bit more circumspection, given that he was holding a firearm and the man seemed to have suffered a significant injury.
+Rush asked, wrapping his arms around the other man, returning the embrace with more circumspection, given he was holding a firearm and the soldier seemed to’ve suffered a significant injury.

 “God, hotshot,” the other man said, his face buried in Rush’s shoulder, his voice cracking, “I forgot how weird you are.
 But it’s coming back to me.
 Real quick.”